-The alligator found in NYC was not the first.
-Here are other urban gators
+The Prospect Park Gator Was Not the First.
+Here Are Other Urban Gators.

 NEW YORK — An emaciated alligator found in Prospect Park on Sunday was the latest in a long line of saw-toothed reptiles found all over the city, raising several obvious questions: What?
 How?
 And why does this keep happening?

 The animals appear in the city often enough to bolster a century-old rumor about alligators roaming in the sewer system, probably first inspired by the 1935 discovery of one — roughly 8 feet long — in an East Harlem storm drain.
 Films such as “Alligator” over the years have added even more intrigue.
-Sometimes, a year or two go by between urban alligator discoveries, but five were captured in Brooklyn and Staten Island between 2018 and 2019 alone.
+Sometimes, a year or two go by between urban alligator discoveries, but five were captured in Brooklyn and Staten Island in 2018 and 2019 alone.

 The past three years have been a dry spell.
 Animal Care Centers of New York City, which is often called in when an alligator is spotted, had not received a single report about alligators since 2019, said Katy Hansen, the organization’s communications director.